scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ~~~
 {: #figure-7 title="Segment Information Component"}

-Each PCB MUST include an information component with basic information about the PCB.
+Each PCB MUST include a ``SegmentInformation`` message with basic information about the PCB.
+Its Protobuf message format is:

-In the Protobuf message format, the information component of a PCB is called the ``SegmentInformation`` message.
-The following code block shows the Protobuf message definition for the ``SegmentInformation`` message.

 ~~~~
    message SegmentInformation {